MatthiasValvekens/pyHanko/docs/lib-guide/index.rst

   signature API supplied by pyHanko.
 * The :mod:`.pyhanko.stamp` module, which implements the signature appearance rendering & stamping functionality.
+* The :mod:`.pyhanko.keys` module with utilities handle key and certificate loading.
-* Support modules to handle CLI and configuration: :mod:`.pyhanko.config` and :mod:`.pyhanko.cli`.
-These mostly consist of very thin wrappers around library functionality, and shouldn't really be considered public API.
+* Support subpackages to handle CLI and configuration: :mod:`.pyhanko.config` and :mod:`.pyhanko.cli`.
+These mostly consist of very thin wrappers around library functionality, and shouldn't really be considered public API, except for the parts :ref:`used in the plugin system <cli-plugin-dev>`.

 .. toctree::
-    :maxdepth: 3
+    :maxdepth: 2
     :caption: pyHanko library topics

     reading-writing